saltstack/salt/doc/topics/tutorials/starting_states.rst

         - group: root
         - mode: 644

-This example is simple, if the os grain states that the operating system is Red Hat, then the name of the apache package and service needs to be httpd.
+This example is simple.
+If the ``os`` grain states that the operating system is Red Hat, then the name of the apache package and service needs to be httpd.

 A more aggressive way to use Jinja can be found here, in a module to set up